-Unfortunately, you cannot always trust the labels on every natural mattress you see for sale.
+Unfortunately, you cannot always trust the labels on every so-called natural mattress you see for sale.
 They may say “best organic mattress on the market” or “100% natural mattress.”
 That, however, might not be the case.
 No government agency regulates the use of the term “organic” on mattresses.
-Even terms such as “eco friendly” and “non-toxic” are not entirely trustworthy.
-With all this uncertainty it can be difficult for conscientious consumers to shop, finding it difficult to know which are in fact eco friendly or organic.
+Even terms such as “eco-friendly” and “non-toxic” are not entirely trustworthy.
+With all this uncertainty, it can be difficult for conscientious consumers to shop, finding it difficult to know which are in fact eco-friendly or organic, safe foams.

 The Top 2 Organic Mattress Labels

 Global Organic Textile Standard (GOTS) and Global Organic Latex Standard (GOLS) got the top rating from Consumer Reports.

 To qualify for the GOTS certification, a mattress must contain 95% organic materials.
 For GOLS, the percentage of organic material required is the same.
 These two standards all put restrictions on what is allowed in the remaining 5% of the mattress.
 You are unlikely to find a memory foam mattress with either of these labels.